 Build Your Own

 Building a quadratic diffuser is not difficult if you do a little planning ahead of time.
 Find out what space you have available on the wall you wish to treat with diffusion and build the deepest diffusor you can that will fit into your space requirements.
 If you want assistance with all of this and want to build your own, you can.
-Go to our DIY Sound Diffuser Plans page where you can download your very own plans.
+Go to our All-In-One Acoustic Treatment Build Plans page, where you can download your very own plans.
 Here you will find build drawings, assembly instructions, cut sheets, material lists, and even the required tools listed.
 Each step by step instructions is accompanied by an actual photo of a unit being built.

 Learn More About Us At Acoustic Fields: https://acousticfields.com/about/